Poltsi/Getting_And_Cleaning_Data/README.md

 ## Environments

-The R script has been developed on Linux, and also tested on Windows, Mac may work as it is somewhat similar to Linux.
+The R script has been developed on Linux, and also tested on Windows, Mac may work as it is somewhat similar to Linux, but the script will emit a warning (as it does for any other OS too).